How to use the NetWorker "bigasm" direcetive on Solaris?

 - Create a number of zero length files in your new folder

 % touch /tmp/bigasm/1 % touch /tmp/bigasm/2Creating about 5-10 files are sufficient for most tests.

 - Create a directives file in that folder to invoke bigasm.
 You can use your favorite editor to create a .nsr file within the folder.
 It should contain the following command:

-Note: You can adjust the amount of data written by adjusting the value of the -S option for bigasm.
-In the above example for each file created in step 2 there will be 10GB of data generated.
+bigasmhere.
+In this example, for each file created in step #2 there will be 10GB of data generated.